 "Some might like inputting their own data, for example food intake, but others might want a device to do work for them, like one that counts steps or distance run," she explained.

 Unfortunately there isn't a one-size-fits-all approach to fitness tracking.

 Most people fail because they do not measure what they are trying to achieve.

 Like Polly suggests, you need to work out what motivates you.
-If you like seeing numbers on your way to a goal you'll need a device with a screen so you can keep your motivation levels high throughout the day, like a Basis Peak or Fitbit Charge.
+If you like seeing numbers on your way to a goal you'll need a device with a screen so you can keep your motivation levels high throughout the day, like a Fitbit Charge 2 or a Garmin Vivosmart 3.

 Set your own goals